Connect with us on social!

 Alaska Primary Care Association

-APCA serves as Alaska’s Cooperative Agreement contractor with the Health Resources Services Administration (HRSA) of the US Department of Health and Human Services specifically to support Alaska’s health centers.
+APCA serves as Alaska’s Cooperative Agreement contractor with the Health Resources Services Administration (HRSA) of the US Department of Health and Human Services, specifically supporting Alaska’s health centers.
 In this role, it leverages that relationship with numerous other private, state, and federal partners to advance accessible, comprehensive primary care in communities throughout the state.

 The Alaska Primary Care Association